inoa-io/satellite/README.md

 The Satellite comes with a stacked design allowing to interchange the modules on each level of the stack to fit the needs of its planned duty.

-This allows quick and cheap adjustment of single devices, ensures extendability, keeps costs low and offers replacement of defect modules with spare parts.
+This allows quick and cheap adjustment of single devices, ensures expandability, keeps costs low and offers replacement of defect modules with spare parts.

 The Satellite consists of up to 4 levels (level 1 is the bottom).
 Level 3 is an optional level and may be left out.